 The only ones who really consider cutie marks themselves to be Serious Business are the Cutie Mark Crusaders.
 True, everyone looks farward to getting their cutie mark, but the Crusaders are the only ones who actively seek them and freak out about not already having them.
 But given the way they're treated by Diamond Tiara and Silver Spoon for not having theirs, itís hard to blame them.

 In "The Super Speedy Cider Squeezy 6000", apple cider is this for Rainbow Dash.
 Hell, her frustration with Pinkie Pie, who beats her in line every year for its sale, is such that she looks forward to rubbing her acquisition of the cider in her friend's face almost as much as she looks forward to actually drinking it.
+And in the episode "Bats!", Rainbow Dash is convinced that they need to get rid of the vampire fruit bats because the infestation could cause cider season to be cancelled.

 The Penguins of Madagascar episode "Mr. Tux" turned Miniature Golf into this when an armadillo (The Amarillo Kid) showed up demanding Private give him the satisfaction of one last game of mini golf with Mr. Tux (Private's alterego in a former life).
 Even Mort remarks on the "high stakes" of the situation when the Amarillo Kid threatens to blow up the zoo if Private loses.